 Call centers frequently use “wallboards” — large displays that are highly visible and that display call center performance data for agents and supervisors to easily see.
-We discuss different ways to display wallboards in call centers and different wallboard software packages that can be used.
+In this feature review, we discuss different ways to display wallboards in call centers and different call center wallboard software packages that can be used.
 There is no magic here — a call center wallboard can be as simple as a large TV connected to a source of reporting.
 The key is to pick relevant information to be displayed.

 What is a call center wallboard?